kapouer/sharpie/README.md

 * bg
   the background color for flatten and resize
   defaults to no background color
+* fg
+  fill color for svg (simpler than using style)
 * crop
   center, north, northeast, ...
 * flatten